-To encourage investigation, publish the results of research in all fields of natural history, and diffuse the information as widely as possible.
+- To encourage investigation, publish the results of research in all fields of natural history, and diffuse the information as widely as possible.

 Initiatives of ESDO

-Youth in Action: Green Youth Citizens project aims to introduce a best practice in the partner countries and Environment and Social Development Organization has implemented the Green Club as the best practice.
-The inception workshop is a starting point for the project where young leaders are involved in environmental movement.
-ESDO has worked with young citizens for a long time and continuing that tradition it has restarted the Green Club initiative.
-After end of this one year project, there was also a marked difference in the attitudes of the parents and teachers.
+Youth in Action: Green Youth Citizens project aims to introduce a best practice in the partner countries and the Environment and Social Development Organization has implemented the Green Club as the best practice.
+The inception workshop is a starting point for the project where young leaders are involved in the environmental movement.
+ESDO has worked with young citizens for a long time and continuing tradition that it has restarted the Green Club initiative.
+After the end of this one year project, there was also a marked difference in the attitudes of the parents and teachers.
 In the beginning, they attended the meeting because they were invited, but not too many were enthusiastic about their children being part of ECNC and many thought it was a waste of time.
-However, by the end they were happy about what their children achieved as individual learners and about ESDO’s commitment.
-Many parents were taking interest in what their children were learning, and helping them with their projects and presentations.
+However, by the end, they were happy about what their children achieved as individual learners and about ESDO’s commitment.
+Many parents were taking an interest in what their children were learning, and helping them with their projects and presentations.
 As ESDO found the specific outcomes are:

 - Second-generation leaders (400 in number) who are more aware and informed about environmental issues;

 - Target group (the 400 students) has been enhanced their knowledge on nature, environment, various environmental problems, ways, and means to address them, etc.;